WASHINGTON STATE THESPIAN FESTIVAL 2019

 - Chapter select shows – Schools may apply to perform at the International Festival.
 If you wish to represent WA State in a Chapter select show, register online.

-- Short Film- Individual students may enter a short film to be adjudicated.
-Film must be postmarked by March 10th and registered online.
+- Short Film, Short Animated Film, Short Documentary Film- Individual students may enter a short film to be adjudicated.
+Film must be postmarked by FEBRUARY 15TH, 2019, and registered online.
 EdTA guidelines include but are not limited to the following:

 - Entrant must submit a DVD with an original short film that is no longer than 5 minutes in length from opening title screen to final credits.